yopem/pics/README.md

 Access your projects at `/editor/projects`:

-- View all saved projects
+- View all saved projects with thumbnails
 - Search and filter projects
-- Open, rename, or delete projects
+- Open, rename, duplicate, or delete projects
-- Monitor storage usage
+- Monitor storage usage with quota visualization
+- Quick actions for each project

 ## Architecture